 Financial Emigration is the formal process to note oneself as a non-resident for tax and exchange control purposes in South Africa.
 The process ensures that one has met all requirements under the Income Tax Act No.58 of 1962 to ensure that one is a non-resident in accordance with South Africa’s tax residency tests and also ensures compliance with all exchange control regulations for non-residency.
 It must be noted that financial emigration does not automatically ensure that one is no longer a tax resident however is a crucial and key step in formalising the “non-resident” tax status.

 The financial emigration process includes an application to the South African Reserve Bank (SARB), which is facilitated by an authorised dealer, to place on record the intention of formal emigration.

 One of the SARB requirements for emigration is a tax clearance certificate that is obtained from SARS.
-The tax emigration process has to be followed and as previously mentioned, a CGT will be applied on the gain/loss on the deemed disposal of the assets.
+The tax emigration process has to be followed and as previously mentioned, a CGT will be applied to the gain/loss on the deemed disposal of the assets.

 Financial emigration should not be considered if the individual is not clear regarding his/her intentions.

-Undergoing the Financial Emigration process, proves one’s intention to permanently reside outside of South Africa which coincides with South African tax residency tests – thus the formalisation of both exchange control and tax residency statuses being noted as “non-resident”.
+Undergoing the Financial Emigration process proves one’s intention to permanently reside outside of South Africa which coincides with South African tax residency tests – thus the formalisation of both exchange control and tax residency statuses being noted as “non-resident”.

 FE is very much auctioned on the basis the below South African tax 2020 residency tests: